Fujifilm X100VI vs Mobile Phone

 • The camera must have a self-timer, that can release the shutter automatically after at least 10 seconds, while the subject walks from behind the camera to the front of the camera.

-• The camera should have interval shooting, so it can shoot a series of images automatically, while the subject is given at least 5 seconds to re-compose, before each shot.
+• The camera should have built-in interval timer shooting, so it can shoot a series of images automatically, while the subject is given at least 5 seconds to re-compose, before each shot.
 This is different from burst shooting.

 Focus Requirements